nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 ---

 On a smaller note, `console.timeLog` is [specced](https://console.spec.whatwg.org/#timelog) and implemented in Firefox.
-It allows the user to print intermediate measures for a given timer.
+It allows users to print intermediate measures for a given timer.
 ```
 console.time("hello");
 console.timeLog("hello", "1st measure");